-I just got done closing on a deal where I raised over $1,000,000 from private investors for my first multi-family deal.
+I closed on my first apartment syndication deal in February 2014 where I raised over $1,000,000 from private money investors.
 Before that process started, when I asked myself that question, I thought the primary reason people would invest in my deal would be because of the returns, whether is was cash-on-cash returns, internal rate of return, equity multiple, or simply an annual amount.

 But I was dead wrong.
 Yes, returns are necessary and part of the equation, but returns can be provided by any number of other general partners and through any number of investment avenues.

 Want to know what I discovered?
 People invest not based on returns but based on trust.